Balitanghali

-Balitanghali is a Philippine television news broadcasting show produced by GMA Integrated News and Public Affairs.
-Originally anchored by Pia Arcangel and Raffy Tima, it premiered on November 11, 2005, on Q. The show was carried over on GMA News TV on February 28, 2011, and on GTV on February 22, 2021.
+Balitanghali (formerly Balita Ko) is a Philippine television news broadcasting show produced by GMA Integrated News.
+Originally anchored by Pia Arcangel and Raffy Tima, it premiered on November 11, 2005, on QTV.
+The show was carried over on GMA News TV on February 28, 2011, and on GTV on February 22, 2021.
 Tima and Connie Sison currently serve as the anchors.

 Overview

-The show premiered on Q on November 11, 2005, from Mondays to Saturdays.
+The show premiered on QTV on November 11, 2005, from Mondays to Saturdays.
 On February 7, 2010, it started airing on Sundays, leading to a weekend edition.
-It was simulcasted on radio through DZBB-AM.
-In May 2008, the simulcast was limited to weekends to give way for Super Balita sa Tanghali Nationwide.

 After Q ceased airing on February 20, 2011, the newscast was carried over on its replacement network, GMA News TV on February 28, 2011.
-On April 25, 2011, Grace Lee joined as the new host for the Star Bites.
+On April 25, 2011, Grace Lee joined as the new host for the segment Star Bites.
 Lee left in 2012 and was replaced by Luane Dy.
 On November 10, 2014, Connie Sison replaced Pia Arcangel as an anchor.
-Dy left the show in 2017.

-On August 2, 2019, Jun Veneracion left Balitanghali Weekend followed by Mariz Umali 2 days later on August 4, 2019.
+On August 2, 2019, Jun Veneracion left Balitanghali Weekend, followed by Mariz Umali two days later.
 Veneracion and Umali were replaced by Mark Salazar and Mav Gonzales.

 In March 2020, the production was temporarily halted due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 The show resumed its programming on September 21, 2020.
 In February 2021, GMA News TV was rebranded as GTV, with the show being carried over to the said network.

-On September 19, 2022, Balitanghali began its simulcast on Heart of Asia Channel and I Heart Movies.
+On September 4, 2023, the show was renamed as Balita Ko.
+On November 13, 2023, the show returned to its original title, Balitanghali.
+On June 1, 2024, Regional TV News merged with the show and became a segment.